Table of Contents

-Application of heat in the back area is a good option if you do not get relief with ice.
+Application of heat in the back area is a good option both before and after exercise.
 I recommend you start with one repetition and build up gradually over a few weeks.
 I suggest this for any of the exercises that you may read about in my videos.

 Today's Lesson • Can Exercise Reverse Osteoporosis?